renan991995/MARS-PLUS/README.md

 1. **The expansion of base element library**

         1-1.
-Group-like elements are allowed now.
+Group-like elements are allowed.
         1-2.
 Common neutral atoms, ionic cores, and anionic cores are included.

 2. **The generalization of MDS**

 		2-1.
-An extra array of integers is used to bookkeep atomic chirality.
+An additional array of integers is used to bookkeep optical isomerisms.
 		2-2.
-Two extra arrays of integers are used to bookkeep cis-trans isomerism.
+Two additional arrays of integers are used to bookkeep cis-trans isomerisms.
 		2-3.
-An extra array of integers is used to bookkeep cyclic bonds.
+An additional array of integers is used to bookkeep cyclic bonds.
 		2-4.
-Multiple ring numbers on an atom are allowed now.
+Multiple ring numbers on an atom are allowed.
 		2-5.
-The representation of 2-component chemical is allowed now.
-(1:1 ILs are demonstrated here)
+The representation of a 2-component chemical is allowed.
+Equimolar (1:1) IL is taken as a example.

 ![MDS](./imgs/MDS.jpg "MDS")